samvera/serverless-iiif/README.md

 npm test --coverage
 ```

-## Known Limitations
+## Notes

-AWS API Gateway Lamnbda integration has a payload (request/response body) size limit of approximately 6MB in both directions.
-Please see [LAMBDA_LIMIT.md](LAMBDA_LIMIT.md) for details and workarounds.
+AWS API Gateway Lambda integration has a payload (request/response body) size limit of approximately 6MB in both directions.
+To overcome this limitation, the API is configured behind an AWS CloudFront distribution with two origins – the API and a cache bucket.
+Responses larger than 6MB are saved to the cache bucket at the same relative path as the request, and the API returns a `404 Not Found` response to CloudFront.
+CloudFront then fails over to the second origin (the cache bucket), where it finds the actual response and returns it.

+The cache bucket uses an S3 lifecycle rule to expire cached responses in 1 day.

 ## License